-- 1 Log in to the Sentinel server as the novell user. - 2 Open the /etc/opt/novell/sentinel/config/configuration.properties file. - 3 Set the sentinel.realtime.usedatasync configuration property to true. - 4 Save the modified configuration.properties file. - 5 Restart Sentinel.
+- 1 Log in to the Sentinel server as the novell user. - 2 Open the /etc/opt/novell/sentinel/config/configuration.properties file. - 3 If the sentinel.incident.recommendation.modelgeneration.interval property is not listed, add this property and set the value in minutes.